 I had shopped around in a hat shop for over an hour on a small street downtown.
 The atmosphere smelled of craftsmanship and striking quality.
 I finally asked a nowadays unusual question: “Is there anyone who still produces some of these great caps here near Germany?”
 With the assumption that all European textile production was discontinued in favor of an order list to Asia, the lady came up with an answer that surprised me: “Yes,” she said.
 In a nearby town was a company called Bullani Mützen, which still produced everything from scratch.
 She gave me a phone number.
+Hmmm.

 The next day I packed my stuff and went off.
 Now it was time for another adventure and my journey around had become a mission.
 I had to learn everything about hats.
 Halfway on my only 100 km. journey to Bamberg I was dropped off at a gas station, where I could make a phone call.
 “Jaaah?
 Hmmm. ” Said a friendly lady with a hesitant voice over the phone.
 I was free to come by and see the workshop, but it was just a small company with only 6-7 employees.
 It was exactly what I wanted, she did not quite understand.
 Fortunately I was free to explain it on my arrival.
 The factory and shop sales were in Augustenstraβe 10, Bamberg.

 Off on horseback it went.
-Four rolling wheels, and a brezel with salt (Bavarian prime baker art from southern Germany) I forced myself forward!
+Four rolling wheels, and a brezel with salt (Bavarian prime baker art from southern Germany).
+I forced myself forward!

 I announced I was a quick learner.
 If only I could learn to sew a basecap, I would be happy.
 But Mr. Bullmann looked skeptical at me and said: “You might get a taste of the periphery of true craftsmanship, but sewing caps takes years my friend.”
 We talked back and forth about what could be able to reach and how.
 Finally he said: “Fine.
 If you need to learn here, you have to buy me a little time off to teach you.
 You have to work for me part of the day, so I move along with production.
 In the afternoon I can put aside some learning time for you.
 A normal work week starts at 8:00 and ends 16:30, you can stay at my house if you want, and you can start on Monday!”
 The probationary period was one month, and I could give my final answer whether I wanted to start, after having some thoughts first.
 He gave me a Bullani Mützen cap, an Alpaca and wool blend with a beautiful leather bill.
 The story of my journey had amused Mr. Bullmann to such an extent that he thought I deserved a real cap, no matter what I decided.
 We took our parting and I trudged out into the street again.

 Mr. Bullmann was factory-owner of the old type.
 There had to be productivity and the wheels had to keep turning.
 He was a skilled tailor specializing in headgear and things had to be created perfectly or “Pico bello” as he often said.